linux-kdevops/kdevops-history/README.md

 4. Collecting results
 5. Processing results

-Vagrant, terraform are used for the first part.
-Vagrant and terraform are also used to kick off ansible later for the second part of the provisioning, to get all requirements installed to build and then install fstests and oscheck.
+Vagrant or terraform can optionally be used for the first part.
+Vagrant and terraform are also used to kick off ansible later for the second part of the provisioning, to get all requirements installed, then to build and install oscheck and fstests.

 Since oscheck has its own set of expunge lists, it is then used to let you run fstests as easily as possible.
 By default it should in theory never crash *iff*